TexasLoki/ForgeGradleTemplate/Readme.markdown

 	Unlike the source package provided by Forge, this template does not include any eclipse files or project skeleton.
 You may try to generate one via gradle, but YMMV.

 ## Usage
 Simply open or "Import as Gradle Project" `build.gradle` using your IDE of choice.
-You can either run `gradle setupDevWorkspace` or go straight to `gradle build`.
+Run `gradle setupDevWorkspace` to setup a testing environment and then `gradle build` to build.
+To build straight from source without setting up a testing environment, just run `gradle build`.

 By default, built JAR files go to the `output` directory.